 These taco stuffed shells are sure to become a staple recipe at your house.
 They have a delicious and cheesy filling with a little bit of spice.
-We love to top these Mexican shells with fresh salsa, sliced olives, guacamole and sour cream.
 Eat them as-is or load them up with your favorite toppings.
+We love to top them with fresh salsa, sliced olives, guacamole and sour cream.
+They make the perfect weeknight meal and are freezer-friendly as well.
 So easy and yummy!

 How to make Mexican stuffed shells

-- Boil pasta shells.
-Boil pasta according to package and drain.
-Set aside.
+- Boil pasta.
+Boil the jumbo pasta shells according to package directions and then drain.
+Set aside for later.

-- Cook meat mixture.
-Meanwhile in a large frying pan over medium-high heat, cook ground beef, bell peppers and onions.
+- Cook filling.
+Meanwhile in a large frying pan over medium-high heat, cook the ground beef, bell peppers and onions.
 Drain any excess grease, then mix in green chiles, taco seasoning, cream cheese and 1/2 cup cheddar cheese.
-Once cheese has melted, gently stir in black beans.
+Once the cheese has melted, gently stir in black beans.

-- Assemble stuffed shells and bake.
-Place half of the enchilada sauce on bottom of 9×13 pan.
+- Assemble and bake.
+Place half of the enchilada sauce on bottom of 9×13″ pan.
 Then fill each shell with 1-2 Tablespoons of meat mixture.
 Place shells in pan and pour remaining enchilada sauce on top and then sprinkle with cheese.
-Bake covered with foil for 15 minutes, then remove foil and bake additional 10 minutes, until cheese is hot and bubbly.
+Bake covered with foil at 350°F for 15 minutes, then remove foil and bake additional 10 minutes, until cheese is hot and bubbly.

-Yes, these Mexican shells are freezer-friendly.
-Assemble stuffed shells according to directions and then place in a freezer safe container (do not bake).
+To make in advance, assemble the dish according to directions and then place in a freezer safe container (do not bake).
 Store in freezer for up to 2 months.
-To thaw, place in fridge overnight.
+To thaw, place in the fridge overnight.
 Then bake in oven until warmed throughout and cheese is bubbly on top (you may need to cook for a couple of extra minutes since they were frozen).

 - 10 ounce package jumbo pasta shells

 - 1/2 cup yellow onion , chopped